Using TapRooT® Safeguard Analysis to Investigate Biopharmaceutical Defects

 After Mark Paradies presented a talk on root cause analysis at the 2016 PDA/FDA Joint Regulatory Conference, a question was asked,

 “How can we use TapRooT® Root Cause Analysis specifically to help solve “biological” driven problems that occur during biopharmaceutical product processing?”

 We use Safeguard Analysis to help identify the factor hazard/safeguards/target during our TapRooT® Root Cause Analysis.
 We look for errors of loss of control in these factors to find if these changes impacted the big problem that we are investigating.
 We also look for these changes formally by using a Change Analysis Table, taught in our 5-Day Courses.
-The linked Safeguard Analysis article above walks you through a near miss incident with a fast moving train and people.
-Once you identify your Hazards, your Targets, and any Safeguards we ask simple questions such as:
+This Safeguard Analysis article walks you through a near-miss incident with a fast-moving train and people.
+Once you identify your Hazards, your Targets, and any Safeguards, we ask simple questions such as:

 – was there an error that allowed a Safeguard to be missing;